milkeclair/any_logger/README.md

 # AnyLogger

-A DSL for simplifying modification of Rails LogSubscribers
+A DSL for simplifying modification of Rails ActiveSupport Instrumentation API

 ### Example